Mexico concerned about U.S. bid to beef up border security

-MEXICO CITY (Reuters) - The Mexican government on Tuesday voiced concern about U.S. congressional proposals to beef up security along the U.S.-Mexico border, saying it was divisive and would not solve the problem of illegal immigration.
+MEXICO CITY, June 25 (Reuters) - The Mexican government on Tuesday voiced concern about U.S. congressional proposals to beef up security along the U.S.-Mexico border, saying it was divisive and would not solve the problem of illegal immigration.

 Immigration plays a significant part in the countries’ bilateral relations.
 Millions of Mexicans live and work on the U.S. side of the border and tens try to enter the United States annually, often at peril to their lives.